Looking to sell or buy items online? If so, here are tips on how to not get scammed on Facebook marketplace.

 How you can get scammed on Facebook Marketplace

-Before I take you through ways sellers and buyers can protect themselves on Facebook Marketplace, let’s first look at the various ways you can be scammed.
+Before I take you through how sellers and buyers can protect themselves on Facebook Marketplace, let’s first look at how you can be scammed.

 1. The seller advertises what they don’t have

 In what’s popularly known as the bait-and-switch scam, sellers entice buyers with pictures of proper, high-quality, or well-maintained low-priced items just to sell the lower-quality or broken versions in their possession.